This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra cost to you.

 7. Efficient Public Transportation

-The public transportation network in Japan is simply amazing.
-Especially when you are in the bigger cities, the system is just incredible.
-With trains or metro’s departing every few minutes (during the day) it is amazing how fast you can commute from one part of the city to another part within a short period of time.
+The public transportation network in Japan is simply amazing, especially when you are in the bigger cities.
+With local trains departing every few minutes (during the day) it is amazing how fast you can commute from one part of the city to another part within a short period of time.

-The famous shinkansen, also known as the bullet train, takes you to all parts of the country.
-The extensive high-speed train network in Japan, connecting Hokkaido, Honshu and Kyushu, is extremely reliable with frequent departures throughout the day.
+The famous Shinkansen, also known as the bullet train, takes you to all parts of the country.
+The extensive high-speed train network in Japan, connecting Hokkaido, Honshu and Kyushu, is extremely reliable with frequent departures.
 The Tokaido Shinkansen line, connecting Tokyo, Osaka and Kyoto, is Japan’s busiest and most popular line with 370 departures each day!
 As a tourist it is definitely the most convenient, reliable, fastest way of discovering Japan.
-The best part for international tourists is that they can purchase a Japan Rail Pass that will give them unlimited travel for a designated period of time throughout the country!

 Adventure tourism is not something that one would associate with Japan, but the truth is that you can find many exciting experiences in this country.
 Whether it is snowboarding or skiing in Hokkaido or Nagano, or cycling along the Seto Inland Sea, catching a glimpse of Mount Fuji from the rollercoasters of FujiQ Highlands or sand-boarding in Japan’s desert of Tottori, the options for thrill-seekers are endless.